rodrygo03/PA5-Unordered-Map/REPORT.md

 Question 1
 ----------

 You have an Unordered Map with 10 buckets.
-Explain your implementation of the `find()` function and how it changes when the only elements present in your Unordered Map are multiples of 10, 5, 2, or any natural number.
+Explain your implementation of the `find()` function and how its runtime changes when the only elements present in your Unordered Map are multiples of 10, 5, 2, or any natural number.
 Let there be `n` elements in your Unordered Map.
+How could you change the number of buckets to better suit each case.

 Question 2
 ----------